rokcej/sorting-library/README.md

 ```bash
 $ make
 ```
-This will create an executable file (and object files) in the `build/` folder.
+This will create an executable file (and object files) in the `build` folder.
 You can then run the tester with:
 ```bash
 $ build/test
 ```